A Primer on Painting

 Other Oils - Safflower oil, walnut or poppyseed oil are sometimes used in formulating lighter colours like white because they "yellow" less than linseed oil, but they have the slight drawback of drying more slowly and may not provide the strongest paint film.
 Linseed oil tends to dry yellow and can change the hue of the colour.

-Solvents - Used in oil painting for various reasons.
+Solvents - Used in oil painting for various reasons including cleanup.
 In the first layers they are frequently meant to make the paint washier; often a necessary step in the painting process for some artists.
 With thinner and more fluid paint, one is able to sketch or conjure the gesture that breathes life into a blank canvas and informs the subsequent layers.

 Painting Mediums - A convenient mixture that gives oil colours more flow and transparency.
 They are composed from multiple oil resins and solvents and each of these ingredient play a role in the balance. traditional painting medium contained damar varnish, turpentine and stand oil.